Nine Stillwater prison staffers treated after exposure to synthetic drug used by inmates

 The incident began at about 7:45 a.m., when a staffer began feeling ill after responding to a report of an incarcerated man smoking an unknown substance in his cell.
 A short time later, three other staffers who had responded to the man began feeling sick, and two of them went to the hospital.

-In a separate incident in the same housing unit, another incarcerated man threw a container with an unknown substance that landed near three staffers, who then began feeling ill and were taken to the hospital.
+In a separate incident in the same housing unit, another incarcerated man threw a container of an unknown substance that landed near three staffers, who then began feeling ill and were taken to the hospital.

 Investigators have not yet identified the substance, officials said.
-The man caught smoking in his cell told investigators that it was a stronger than expected dose of K2, or synthetic marijuana.
+The man caught smoking in his cell told investigators that it was a stronger-than-expected dose of K2, or synthetic marijuana.

-Jeff Vars, president of AFSCME Local 915, the union that represents corrections workers, said in a statement that an incarcerated man at the Stillwater facility and another at a medium security prison in Moose Lake had died from suspected overdoses in the last week.
+Jeff Vars, president of AFSCME Local 915, the union that represents corrections workers, said in a statement that an incarcerated man at the Stillwater facility and another at a medium-security prison in Moose Lake had died from suspected overdoses in the last week.

 “Our union has asked repeatedly and fought for many years to seriously and meaningfully address incoming mail and property to limit any potential drugs from coming into the facility to protect staff and offenders alike, but our ideas have been ignored,” Vars said.